FCS 1100 Family and Consumer Sciences Professions: 1 semester hour.

 FCS 4435 Relationships within Families: 3 semester hours.

 Building and maintaining positive relationships within families.
 Critical issues facing individuals and families including communication, cultural diversity, balancing multiple roles, time management and financial planning.
-EF
+OS

 FCS 4440 Partnerships with Families of Young Children: 3 semester hours.